MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/holographic-remoting-in-unity.md

 ## Unity Play Mode with Holographic Remoting

-With Holographic Remoting, you can experience your app on the HoloLens 2 while it runs in the Unity editor on your PC.
-Gaze, gesture, voice, and spatial mapping input is sent from your HoloLens 2 to your PC.
-Frames are then rendered and sent back to your HoloLens.
-This is a great way to quickly debug your app without building and deploying a full project.

 [!INCLUDE[](includes/unity-play-mode.md)]

 Holographic Remoting requires a fast PC and Wi-Fi connection.
 You can find more details in the [Holographic Remoting Player](../platform-capabilities-and-apis/holographic-remoting-player.md) documentation.